 Serbia:Kirill Kravchenko, NIS j.s.c.
-CEO interview for weekly NIN14.
-January 2014. / News Serbia Energy
+CEO interview for weekly NIN, News Serbia Energy

 2013 was a good year for NIS j.s.c.
 Novi Sad; however, it was harder than the previous one due to the macroeconomic situation, increase of taxes, excise duties and some other factors.
 Nevertheless, despite all this, NIS has made progress.
 We have significantly increased the contributions to the Serbian budget and our direct and indirect obligations to the state are higher by 25 percent compared to 2012, and our share in the total budget revenues in the last five years has increased from seven to more than 13 percent, says Mr. Kirill Kravchenko, NIS j.s.c.
 Novi Sad CEO for NIN Magazine.

 Does this mean that you are satisfied with the year which is about to end?

 We have achieved growth in all production parameters.
 Compared to 2012, we have increased oil and gas production, but also oil and gas reserves, while refining operations have grown by one third.
 Our market share is also significantly higher as a result of increased sales in the Serbian market and exports, which makes us the second largest exporter in Serbia.
 All this is accompanied by good financial results – operating profit will be the same, while net profit will be similar to last year’s, which is not a bad result considering that the income tax was increased from 10 to 15 percent and depreciation rates were increased after significant investments were made.

 If 2013 was harder than the previous one, what do you expect from the next year?